luo-cheng2021/ov.cpu.llm.experimental/README.md

 # ov.cpu.llm.experimental
 This repo demonstrates a LLM optimization method by custom-ops for OpenVINO.
 In order to inference the LLM efficiently, this repo introduces a new Op called `MHA` and re-construct the LLM based on this new-ops.
 ## Build Customized OpenVINO
 You could refer to [build_linux](https://github.com/openvinotoolkit/openvino/blob/master/docs/dev/build_linux.md) for more details.
-Please set the install dir for openvino
+Please set the install dir for openvino.
+Note, please make sure the gcc version is at least 11.2.
 ```bash
 git clone https://github.com/usstq/openvino.git
 git checkout vnode-lc